 Fungal nails are often the result of athlete’s foot, nail polish, decrease in your immune system or trauma to the area.
 The nails are thick and discolored in appearance.
 As the nails thicken, they can become ingrown and painful.

 Ingrown nails are most commonly found on the first toes.
 It is usually the result of the nail growing into the skin.
 The most common causes are: improper trimming, injuries, fungal infections or the shape due to inherited factors.
-It is important to seek treatment if the nail becomes painful.
+It is important to seek treatment if the nail becomes painful, red, swollen, odor, and drainage.
 There could be an underlying infection that may need antibiotics.
+If the infection is not treated and gets into the bone it could lead to amputation.

 If the ingrown nail becomes chronic, a simple in office procedure is done to relieve your symptoms.
 A local anesthetic is used and a chemical is applied to prevent the nail edge from regrowing.